OutSystems/docs-odc/src/eap/welcome.md

 ## Configuration management

-Learn how Project Neo Portal lets you adjust the configuration values for stages like development, testing, or production.
+Learn how ODC Portal lets you adjust the configuration values for stages like development, testing, or production.

 [![](images/welcome-config-illustration.png)](configuration-management/configuration-management.md)